-Awards & Grants Overview
+Awards and Grants Opportunities

 Want to be notified of funding opportunities?Sign up

 For over 115 years the American Lung Association has focused on driving excellence and innovation through research.
 Today, we continue to support trailblazing research, novel ideas and innovative approaches with the hope of eliminating lung disease and improving life for those living with lung disease.
 Together, we are investing in brilliant scientific minds of the future and supporting projects with the potential to improve prevention, detection and treatment options.

 Though the lens of scientific innovation, pioneering new ideas, and championing the next generation of brilliant scientists to independence and beyond- the American Lung Association is pleased to present a new funding cycle with new award opportunities.

 - Lung Cancer Discovery Award: $100,000 per year for up to two years

 Intended to support independent investigators conducting clinical, laboratory, epidemiological or any groundbreaking project aimed at revolutionizing our current understanding of lung cancer and improving diagnostic, clinical and treatment methods.
 A Letter of Intent (LOI) is required for this award and is due by October 3, 2018.